alliesaizan/alliesaizan.github.io/README.md

 This repository hosts the code for my personal site, which doubles as a personal website as well as a blog about AI fairness.
-This blog is constructed in Bootstrap using the "Blog" themes.
+This blog is constructed in Bootstrap using the "Blog Post/Blog Home" themes.